climate-resource/csiro-hydrogen-esm-inputs/README.md

 You will also need to download MAGICC7 and the AR6 probabilistic file from https://magicc.org/download/magicc7.
 The paths to the downloaded files can then be set in the common configuration under the `magicc_runs` key.

-If input4MIPs data are available they will be included in the gridded results for sectors that have not been modified.
-If no-data are available these non-modified sectors will be set to nan.
-TODO: write the list of variables and sources that should be downloaded.
-[@jared I have left this to-do, this is good enough for now.
-I am happy to write a little download script (same as what I did for concentrations) if helpful.]